-On October 28, 2016, Applicant submitted a security clearance application (SF-86).
-On July 26, 2017, in accordance with DoD Directive 5220.6, as amended (Directive), the Department of Defense issued Applicant a Statement of Reasons (SOR) alleging facts that raise security concerns under Guidelines H and E. The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) effective within the Department of Defense on June 8, 2017.
+On March 13, 2019, Applicant submitted a security clearance application, SF-86.
+(SCA) On January 20, 2020, in accordance with DoD Directive 5220.6, as amended (Directive), the Department of Defense issued Applicant a Statement of Reasons (SOR) alleging facts that raise security concerns under Guidelines H and E. The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) effective within the Department of Defense on June 8, 2017.

-Applicant answered the SOR in writing (Answer) on August 21, 2017, and requested a hearing before an administrative judge.
-The case was assigned to me on October 23, 2017.
-The Defense Office of Hearings and Appeals (DOHA) issued a Notice of Hearing on October 24, 2017.
-I convened the hearing as scheduled on January 9, 2018.
-The Government offered Government Exhibits (GXs) 1 through 3, which were admitted without objection.
-Applicant testified on his own behalf and presented Applicant Exhibits (AppXs) A through C, which were admitted without objection.
-DOHA received the transcript of the hearing (TR) on January 18, 2018.
-The record was left open until February 9, 2018 for the receipt of additional evidence.
-Applicant submitted nothing further on his behalf.
+Applicant answered the SOR in writing (Answer) on February 1, 2021, and requested a hearing before an administrative judge.
+Appended to the Answer were Prehearing Exhibits (PHXs) A~G, which were admitted into evidence.
+The case was assigned to me on May 20, 2021.
+The Defense Office of Hearings and Appeals (DOHA) issued a Notice of Hearing on May 20, 2021.
+I convened the hearing as scheduled on

+July 14, 2021.
+The Government offered Government Exhibits 1 through 5, which were admitted without objection.
+Applicant testified on his own behalf and presented Applicant Exhibits (AppXs) A and B, which were admitted without objection.
+DOHA received the transcript of the hearing (TR) on July 22, 2021.
+The record was closed on July 22, 2021.